tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/回档数据库_intl_en.md

 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), select one or multiple target instances in the instance list, and select **More** > **Roll Back**.
 >?
 >- If rollback is to be performed on only one instance, you can also go to the instance management page and click **Roll Back** in the top-right corner.
->- Up to five rollback tasks can be initiated at a time under the same `APPID`.
+>- Up to 5 rollback tasks can be initiated at a time under the same APPID.
 >
 ![](https://qcloudimg.tencent-cloud.cn/raw/6adc4d0454725e4491cc82eecb930242.png)
 2. On the rollback page, select the original database or table and click **Next: set the rollback time and database table name**.